-Each year you study core (compulsory) papers and select other papers from a range of options.
-Most papers last one semester and are worth 15 points.
-You must complete 120 points each year (360 in total).
+Each year you study core (compulsory) courses and select other courses from a range of options.
+Most courses last one semester and are worth 15 points.
+If you're a full-time student, you normally complete 120 points each year (360 points for the entire degree).

-You study eight papers that build the foundation for your chosen major.
+You study eight courses that build the foundation for your chosen major.

-All students take the papers Introduction to Engineering Design and Engineering Mathematics.
-You also study six other papers related to your chosen major.
+All students take the courses Introduction to Engineering Design and Engineering Mathematics.
+You also study six other courses related to your chosen major.

 In your second year you begin to specialise in your chosen major.